Are you headed to Sky Top Orchard in Flat Rock, North Carolina? Discover the 8 best things to do at Sky Top apple orchard this fall.

 The Charleston Inn – Next door to the Waverly, this property is also within walking distance of downtown Hendersonville.

-Things To Do In & Around Sky Top Orchard
+Things To Do Around Sky Top Orchard

 Tour Around Apple Alley

 If you love apple orchards and are looking to drink even more cider, get lost in a corn maze, and find the best donuts in North Carolina, make sure to tour the rest of the Hendersonville apple orchards.

 You can also visit Mountain Fresh Orchards, Justus Orchard, and Grandad’s Apples, just to name a few.
 All of the orchards are fairly close together and make for a beautiful fall country drive.

-Grab Lunch In Downtown Hendersonville, NC
+Grab Lunch & Beer In Downtown Hendersonville, NC

 Or, Have Lunch In Downtown Flat Rock, NC